Photo by ohayokung/Shutterstock

 Photo by yspbqh14/Shutterstock

-Another of Akita's numerous winter festivals, this one takes place in the city of Yokote, where hundreds of large and small sized snow domes known as 'kamakura' are filled with lights making for a beautiful winter landscape.
-There's a number of kamakura snow festivals around the north of Japan but the one in Akita is the largest.
+One of Akita's many winter festivals, the Yokote Kamakura Festival showcases hundreds of large and small snow domes known as "kamakura," each filled with lights that create a breathtaking winter landscape.
+While several kamakura snow festivals take place across northern Japan, the one in Akita is the largest, drawing visitors with its enchanting atmosphere and stunning displays.

 Zao Snow Monster Festival